To help keep you informed of coming deadlines and events, COCC will send you this

 PREFERRED FIRST NAMES

-COCC recognizes that many individuals prefer to use first names other than their
+COCC recognizes that many individuals prefer to use first names other than their legal

-the option to use a preferred name where possible.
+use a preferred name where possible.
 Please see our preferred name FAQ webpage for additional information.

 COCC provides two locations for students and employees to have access to a private